 The program meets the requirements of this Key Element.
-The program provided evidence of a systematic process in place to attract diverse faculty and students.
-The program also demonstrates a climate of safety and respect.
+The program provided evidence of mechanisms in place to assess diversity and plans on how to improve these mechanisms.

 Key Element II-C: Experience with Diverse, Marginalized, and/or Underserved Communities